Tomas Kalnoky: Biography

 Kalnoky's influences are many, the blending of which creates Streetlight's signature sound.
 Kalnoky cites The Drifters as a favorite band.
 Other musical influences include Bad Religion, Nirvana, The Suicide Machines, Squirrel Nut Zippers, and The Dead Milkmen.
 He has mentioned Czech folk singer Jaromir Nohavica as one of his musical heroes.
 During one of his early interviews, Kalnoky cited American pop-folk singer Mason Jennings as one of his current CDs playing in his car.
 Streetlight Manifesto recorded Jennings' Birds Flying Away as a track on "99 Songs of Revolution."

-During the 2009 Van's Warped Tour Tomas fractured his arm in a bicycle accident, rendering him incapable of playing guitar.
-Guitar player Sean P. Rogan of Big D and the Kids Table filled Tomas' spot on guitar while his arm healed.
-Tomas continued, however, to take up the microphone and sing the band's set.
+During the 2009 Van's Warped Tour Kalnoky fractured his arm in a bicycle accident, rendering him incapable of playing guitar.
+While his arm healed, Kalnoky continued to take up the microphone and sing the band's set, with Sean P. Rogan of Big D and the Kids Table filling in on guitar.

 Kalnoky is a self-proclaimed perfectionist, explaining the persistent delay of Streetlight Manifesto's second original album, Somewhere in the Between, and the next album by the Bandits of the Acoustic Revolution, which he said in 2007 "will be released by the end of this decade."
-As of 2022, said BOTAR album has not been released.
+As of 2025, said BOTAR album has not been released.

 In 2010, Streetlight Manifesto released the first volume of 99 Songs of Revolution, the first of "...8 or so records that focus entirely on playing music that other musicians have written."
-One of the songs however, "They Provide the Paint for the Picture Perfect Masterpiece that You Will Paint on the Insides of Your Eyelids," is originally written by Tomas and performed by his "side project," Bandits of the Acoustic Revolution.
+One of the songs however, "They Provide the Paint for the Picture Perfect Masterpiece that You Will Paint on the Insides of Your Eyelids," is originally written by Kalnoky and performed by his "side project," Bandits of the Acoustic Revolution.
 The project/record was originally planned to be solely by Bandits of the Acoustic Revolution, but, as time went on, it faded into a project containing both Streetlight and BOTAR, as well as 2 other potential bands.
 For this reason, BOTAR has been called "the single least prolific musical group on the face of the planet," by the Pentimento Music Company, a member of the RISC Group.
-Also in 2010, Kalnoky released a split CD with Dan Potthast entitled You By Me: Vol. 1, under the pseudonym "Toh Kay."
-The first official Toh Kay music video is his interpretation of "I've Set Sail," originally by Dan Potthast, animated by Eric Power of Inked Reality.
+Also in 2010, Kalnoky released a split CD with Dan Potthast of MU330 entitled You By Me: Vol. 1, under the pseudonym "Toh Kay."
+The first official Toh Kay music video is his interpretation of "I've Set Sail," originally by Potthast, animated by Eric Power of Inked Reality.

-On January 29, 2013, Kalnoky announced that he would perform 7 shows as part of The Revival Tour alongside Chuck Ragan, Dave Hause of The Loved Ones, Jenny Owen Youngs, Rocky Votolato, Jenny O., and Tim McIlrath of Rise Against.
+On January 29, 2013, Kalnoky announced that he would perform seven shows as part of The Revival Tour alongside Chuck Ragan, Dave Hause of The Loved Ones, Jenny Owen Youngs, Rocky Votolato, Jenny O., and Tim McIlrath of Rise Against.
 He would later announce 5 additional dates.

-Toh Kay released You By Me: Vol. 2 with fellow Pentimento Artist Sycamore Smith.